WWCU

 WWCU (95.3 FM) is a radio station owned by Western Carolina University and licensed to Dillsboro, North Carolina.
 The station plays a variety format.

 WWCU broadcasts 24 hours a day, seven days a week from studios in the Old Student Union on the Western Carolina campus as Jackson County's only local FM radio station.
 Student staff members work in an academic environment with studios similar to those found in commercial stations.
 The main transmitter is located on Brown Mountain.

-WWCU airs mostly AC and country music from 2,000 to date.
+WWCU airs mostly adult contemporary and country music.
 There are announcers on the station during regular rotation.
 There are also specialty shows during the evening and weekend hours.

-WWCU is the flagship station for the Catamount Sports Network and provides coverage of Catamount Football, Catamount Basketball (Men's & Women's).
+WWCU is the flagship station for the Catamount Sports Network and provides coverage of the Western Carolina Catamounts, including Western Carolina Catamounts football, men's basketball, and women's basketball.